In addition to our conduct and acceptable use policies, the following policies are in force in the Law Library:

 The Connecticut State Library on Capitol Avenue in Hartford is open to the general public and has a comprehensive law collection with a reference staff prepared to assist the public.
 Courthouse libraries are also open to the public.

-Study rooms are available for use by law school students, faculty and staff.
+Study rooms are available for use by law school students, faculty, and staff.
 Exceptions may be made for educational purposes on a case-by-case basis.
-Reservations may be made at the Circulation Desk or online.
+To request an exception, please email email@example.com.
+For more information, please see the study room policy, where you can also make a reservation.

 External Groups may not hold Donation Drives on campus.
 For a Donation Drive in the Library, there is a wooden box to serve as a collection container.
 Donation Drives may be held in the Library at the base of the stairs on the 3rd floor or inside the 4th floor student lounge.